openlawlibrary/taf/specification/taf-spec.md

 commit must be registered in the authentication repository.
 For instance, in the case of `repo1`, if it's not allowed to have unauthenticated commits, then its corresponding target file, `namespace1/repo1`, must be updated in the authentication repository to include the new commit.
-If the new commit in `repo1` is, for example, `e3f4g5h6`, then the next revision of the authentication repository will reflect this update:
+If the new commit in `repo1` is, for example, `e3f4g5h6`, then the next commit of the authentication repository will reflect this update:

 ```markdown